-Several events next week will mark Kwanzaa.
+Several events this week will mark Kwanzaa.
 Here's where to find them:

 Durham's celebration is 6 p.m. to 8 p.m., Dec.
 30, at the Holton Career & Resource Center, 301 N. Driver St. It's free.
-The city's parks and recreation department will honor members in the community who represent the seven Kwanzaa principles.
 The program will include family-friendly activities and music performances.